-Jolene Cannady is a survivor of severe depression and PTSD.
+Jolene Cannady is a Doctor of Nursing Practice and nurse practitioner who specializes in care of veterans and long term care patients.
+She is a survivor of severe depression and PTSD.
 Her spare time is spent hanging out with her husband and two children, working as a registered nurse, going to school to become a nurse practitioner, running, writing, and speaking about her journey to help end stigma.

 Why do I blog?